 In Phase V, all courts will resume full operations, including jury trials in criminal and civil case types in the circuit courts.
-To the extent that PHASE V Matters may be handled remotely, courts are encouraged to do so.
+To the extent that PHASE V Matters may be handled

 COURT OF APPEALS: Fully operational.

 COURT OF SPECIAL APPEALS: Fully operational.